 The ring cannot be wielded correctly if the wearer is under the influence of drugs or if there is an involvement of neural interference.

 In the beginning the Green Ring was vulnerable to the color yellow.
 It was unable to defend against attacks from wielders of the Sinestro Corps as well.
-This weakness however has now be changed and can be overcome by veterans who have the ability to overcome great fear.
-Mon-El has not been seen yet overcoming this weaknesses.
+This weakness however has now been changed and can be overcome by veterans who have the ability to overcome great fear.
+Mon-El has not been seen yet overcoming these weaknesses.

 Previously had to be recharged every 24 hours or when it has been depleted of energy.
 This can be accomplished if the bearer of the ring recites an oath into his power lantern while holding the ring to it.
 However now, the power ring only needs to be recharged when it runs out of energy.

 Daxamites are as vulnerable to magic as humans are.
 Mon-El's Rings constructs could provide him some protection against the ill effects of magic, but it is unknown to what degree of protection they could give him.